Scale-discretised ridgelet transform on the sphere: Introduction

 An alternative ridgelet transform on the sphere has been constructed in \cite{michailovich:2010a}.
 This construction lives natively on the sphere, probes signal content along great circles and does not exhibit any blocking artefacts.
-These properties are essential for the analysis of diffusion MRI signals, which motivates the construction.
 The ridgelet transform is constructed from a standard spherical Radon transform, followed by a wavelet transform on the sphere.
-Although this construction has many desirable properties and has already been demonstrated to be of considerable practical use \cite{michailovich:2010a, michailovich:2010b}, it has two shortcomings.
-Firstly, it depends on an \textit{ad hoc} scaling parameter.
-For the practical setting where the order of the transform must be fixed, some choices of the scaling parameter will perform better than others, as the authors acknowledge \cite{michailovich:2010a}.
-Secondly, the forward ridgelet transform does not afford an explicit inverse transform.
-Instead, inversion is performed in an iterative manner by an orthogonal matching pursuit algorithm \cite{michailovich:2010a}.
+Although this construction has already been demonstrated to be of considerable practical use \cite{michailovich:2010a, michailovich:2010b}, the forward ridgelet transform is approximated in an iterative manner by an orthogonal matching pursuit algorithm and an explicit inversion is not given \cite{michailovich:2010a}.

-In this article, we develop a ridgelet transform on the sphere that exhibits all of the desirable properties of the construction of \cite{michailovich:2010a}, namely: it lives natively on the sphere, probes signal content along great circles and does not exhibit any blocking artefacts.
-Moreover, our construction does not depend on an \emph{ad hoc} scaling parameter and exhibits an explicit inverse transform that can be computed efficiently and exactly for signals exhibiting antipodal symmetry.
-Our ridgelet transform on the sphere is built on a novel view of the spherical Radon transform as a convolution, and its resulting harmonic representation, and on the scale-discretised wavelet transform on the sphere \cite{wiaux:2007:sdw, leistedt:s2let_axisym, mcewen:2013:waveletsxv, mcewen:s2let_spin, mcewen:s2let_localisation}.
-Furthermore, we extend the spherical Radon and ridgelet transforms to the analysis of spin signals on the sphere.
+In this letter we develop a second-generation ridgelet transform on the sphere that exhibits all of the desirable properties of the construction of \cite{michailovich:2010a} and exhibits an explicit forward and inverse transform that can be computed efficiently and exactly for signals exhibiting antipodal symmetry.
+Moreover, our construction supports spin signals.

-The remainder of this article is structured as follows.
-Harmonic analysis on the sphere is review concisely in \sectn{\ref{sec:sphere}}.
-We present a novel take on the spherical Radon transform in \sectn{\ref{sec:radon}}, viewing it as a convolution on the sphere, which leads to a straightforward derivation of its harmonic action.
-The scale-discretised wavelet transform on the sphere is discussed in \sectn{\ref{sec:wavelet}}, which is combined with the spherical Radon transform to construct a spherical ridgelet transform in \sectn{\ref{sec:ridgelet}}.
+The letter is structured as follows.
+First, we present a novel take on the spherical Radon transform in \sectn{\ref{sec:radon}}, viewing it as a convolution on the sphere, which leads to a straightforward derivation of its harmonic action.
+The spherical ridgelet transform is presented in \sectn{\ref{sec:ridgelet}}.
 The numerical implementation of our ridgelet transform is presented and evaluated in \sectn{\ref{sec:evaluation}} and an illustrative application to diffusion MRI is presented in \sectn{\ref{sec:illustration}}.
 Concluding remarks are made in \sectn{\ref{sec:conclusions}}.